mrp4sten/Bash/2_Intermediate/IntermediateBashScripting.md

 # and using while and awk to print the password only
 strings data.txt | grep "===" | while read line; do echo "$line"; done | awk 'END{print}' | awk 'NF{print $NF}'

-# now we have the password to bandit5
 exit
 ssh bandit10@bandit.labs.overthewire.org -p 2220
 ```